tinacms/tina.io/content/guides/nextjs/tina-with-strapi/editing-with-tina.md

   ],
 }
 const [post, form] = useForm(formConfig)
-// usePlugin(form);
+usePlugin(form)
 ```

-I've left `onSubmit` empty for right now, since it's probably worth talking about seperately. @TODO The image stuff will probably need a bit of explaining too.
+I've left `onSubmit` empty for now.
+The next page in the guide will show you how to save changes to Strapi.

 @TODO: Install react-tinacms-inline

-Now we need to do some work to wrap our input with the inline form/fields components.
+@TODO: react-markdown, react-tinacms-editor

+We'll wrap the portion of the page that we want to be editable with an `InlineForm`..

 **pages/posts/\[slug\].js**